Amanavi75/Amanavi75/readme.md

 ###

-<h4 align="left">🪢 Hey! guys i am a final year student , currently pursuing Btech Cse in Lovely proffesional university .<br><br>✍🏽As a aspiring software engineer , I am working on projects that involved deploying models and building scalable Backend APIs .
-I applied my skills in Java, JavaScript, Node.js, MVC, and DOM to develop and test scalable and robust data pipelines and solutions. <br><br>✌🏽I am good at initiating new ideas and also in driving those ideas.</h4>
+<h4 align="left">🪢 Hey!guys <br><br>✍🏽As a  software engineer , I am working on projects that involved deploying models and building  frontend .
+I applied my skills in Java, JavaScript, Node.js, MVC, and DOM to develop and test scalable and robust data pipelines and solutions. <br><br></h4>

 ###